-If you notice, on my brush each side has a different colour.
-I had dipped one side into the green mix and then twiddled the brush in my fingers to load up with some of the purple colour.
+If you notice, on my brush, each side has a different colour.
+I had dipped one side into the green mix and then twiddled the brush in my fingers to load up with some of the purple colours.

-I can then paint a more broken colour effect very easily without having to go back to the palette.
+I can then paint a more broken colour effect very easily without going back to the palette.
 This produces a lovely muted tone with the acrylics, often more associated with Oils, as the colours mix in together ‘wet into wet’.

 Pro tip: This technique can be very useful when depicting waves on a seascape when using a flat brush.
 Load up one edge with a white and the other edge with whichever blue you are painting with.
 You can then create a mixture of colours just using one stroke of the brush.

 Now we have some of the foreground lilacs in the painting, it’s easier for me to judge how light or dark to go in the sky, so I can start to work with thicker paint to add some movement.